Record Estimated Tax Payments in QuickBooks

 Being a small business owner, it is very crucial to make estimated tax payments, not only does it make your life easier but helps your business feel a lot less pressure.
 Though there are many ways to track and record estimated tax payments in QuickBooks here we will go through the process of recording them in QuickBooks.

 QuickBooks can take you to the next level in making, recording, and tracking all your business financials.
-Recording entries is so much easy that with just a click of a button you will have everything managed.
-And moreover, it provides you with cloud benefits as well, thus you take your business accounting where ever you go.
+Recording entries is so much easier that with just a click of a button, you will have everything managed.
+Moreover, it provides you with cloud benefits as well, thus you take your business accounting wherever you go.
 It not only helps you record your inventory or track your invoices but allows you to manage your taxes as well.

-How to Track and Record Estimated Tax Payments in QuickBooks
+How to Record Estimated Tax Payments in QuickBooks and Categorize

 • To record your tax payments, create a new Equity account.